Bcdirito/simple-cipher/README.md

 - You are encouraged to make this an iterative TDD process: comment out one `skip` statement and run the tests to ensure they pass.
 Then comment out the `skip` statement in next test and repeat the process.
-- Use the test file to guild your imlementation.
+- Use the test file to guild your implementation.
-- Nothing in the test file should change execpt for commenting out the `skip` statements.
+- Nothing in the test file should change expect for commenting out the `skip` statements.

-**The challenge is considered complete once _skip_ statements are commented out and all tests pass.**
+**The challenge is complete once all _skip_ statements are commented out and all tests pass.**

 ```
 (_0 failures, 0 errors, 0 skips_)